jonathanlin0/Tools/README.md

 Please ensure your chromedriver in `form_filler/chromedriver` is up-to-date.
 To download the latest chromedriver, visit [here](https://chromedriver.chromium.org/downloads).
 For more information on chromedriver, please visit [here](https://chromedriver.chromium.org/).

+Note: chromedriver is utilized for initial data form collection.
+The program uses Requests to fill out Google Forms, not Selenium or any other form of browser testing.

 ## network_scrambler

 ### Function